 Managing your organisation’s compliance risk will not only help you to make sure you avoid financial and legal implications, but it will also build trust and credibility among your employees and stakeholders.
 In some instances, where you choose to comply with voluntary regulations, such as environmental sustainability or social responsibility, you can even enhance your brand reputation.

-However, before we dig into how to spot compliance risk across your workforce, we will define compliance risk and outline some examples that are often overlooked by organisations.
+However, before we dig into how to spot these risks across your workforce, we will define exactly what compliance risk is, and outline some examples that are often overlooked by organisations.

 What is compliance risk?